-Shareholders holding shares invested in the Company's 401(k) Plan: If you participate in the Company's 401(k) Plan, the number of shares of Common Stock in your account as of the record date are reflected on your proxy notice and may be voted as described above for shareholders of record.
+Shareholders holding shares invested in the Company's 401(k) Plan: If you participate in the Company's 401(k) Plan, the number of shares of Common Stock in your account as of the Record Date are reflected on your proxy notice and may be voted as described above for shareholders of record.
 However, if your vote on those shares is not received by 11:59 p.m.
-Eastern Daylight Time on May 16, 2016, then the Nordstrom, Inc. Retirement Committee will vote those shares in the same proportion as all other 401(k) Plan shares that have been voted.
+Eastern Daylight Time on May 21, 2018, then the Company's Retirement Committee will vote those shares in the same proportion as all other 401(k) Plan shares that have been voted.